 Reverse osmosis (RO) is a common filtration system choice for water utilities across the country, and with good reason—RO is highly effective at removing solids and contaminants like salts, heavy metals and chemicals from drinking water.
 The technology invented in the 1950s has become popular for uses ranging from purifying household drinking water to processing highly saline seawater.

-But conventional RO processes are not without their shortcomings, and new innovations are leading to more efficient and effective RO systems.
+But conventional reverse osmosis processes are not without their shortcomings, and new innovations are leading to more efficient and effective RO systems.
 For water utilities that want to filtrate water thoroughly and with as little waste as possible, it’s important to know the benefits and drawbacks of different systems.
 Here are some common problems that come with traditional RO systems, and how new RO systems are remedying those issues.

 1. They waste a lot of water

-One major issue with conventional RO systems is the fact that they can take a lot of water to operate, wasting more water than necessary during the filtration process.
+One major issue with conventional reverse osmosis systems is the fact that they can take a lot of water to operate, wasting more water than necessary during the filtration process.
 According to a post from the Alliance for Water Efficiency, RO systems can waste up to 20 gallons of water per each gallon of filtered water produced.
 In a time when water is an increasingly important resource to keep clean and conserve, it’s important that utilities waste as little water as possible and process it efficiently.

 RO systems by nature produce wastewater that’s often corrosive and brackish, but industry innovations are paving the way for new membrane technologies that can withstand harsher water conditions.
 Additionally, RO systems now have the capability to process brackish water through higher pressure and proper pre-treatment.